Shriram2104/Price-Prediction/README.md

 # Price-Prediction
-Prediction of Black Friday Sales using Machine Learning Algorithms
+Price-Prediction of Black Friday Sales using Machine Learning Algorithms